 - Are there only two vendors being considered?
 (Any more will make the results very hard to interpret and compare.)

 By the way, a 'Proof of Concept (PoC) and "Bake-Off” are not the same thing,’ says Cathy McKnight at the Digital Clarity Group, ‘although many people treat them as such.’

 She believes that bake-offs are ‘inherently flawed’ since they’re often used to cover up an existing preference for a vendor, or tend to focus on features and functions instead of outcomes, and because ‘Bake-Offs devalue the finalists by putting them in a cage-match of sorts.’

 The Pros and Cons of Bake-offs

 Ideally the exercise is limited to 2 short-listed vendors.
 If more are included, think twice before agreeing.
 If more than 3 are invited, decline the offer.
-If you feel that the bake-off is well-designed and well-defined, that the prospect is open-minded and that you can outperform your competitor, then it’s worth a shot, if you're up against one other vendor.
+If you feel that the bake-off is well-designed and well-defined, that the prospect is open-minded and that you can outperform a single competitor, then it’s worth a shot.

-Many of our clients compete with global software vendors and the big guys love bake-offs: they fly out their top product people from HQ, they wine, dine and impress the trialists - and they have inordinate influence over the bake-off criteria.
-Not only does this disadvantage the local players, it can cloud or eliminate key criteria on which they could win - like speed, knowledge and depth of local support which, later on, will be far more important when the big wigs have gone home.
+Many of our clients compete with global software vendors, and these big guys love bake-offs: they fly out their top guns from HQ, they wine, dine and impress the prospect, and they tend to have inordinate influence over the bake-off criteria.
+Not only does this disadvantage the local players, it can cloud or eliminate key criteria on which they could win - such as speed, expertise and depth of local support which will be far more important later on when the big wigs have gone home.

-Key considerations in bake-offs have to do with the trialists: if they have a long-standing relationship with the other bake-off contender or have some of their software installed, it's possible that a bake-off is a formality.
-They may have made up their minds already, and just need a bake-off to 'prove' their decision.
+Key considerations in bake-offs have to do with the trialists: if they have a long-standing relationship with the other bake-off contender or have some of their software installed, a bake-off may be just a formality.
+They may have made up their minds already, and just need a bake-off to show that they've evaluated other vendors.
 If you suspect this, don't waste your time.